RecordSetter/trudesk/RENDER.md

 ## Monitoring

 - Monitor your application logs in the Render dashboard
-- Check the health check endpoint at `/` to ensure the service is running
+- Check the health check endpoint at `/healthz` to ensure the service is running
 - Use Render's metrics to monitor resource usage

 ## Troubleshooting

 If you encounter any issues:

+1. Port Binding Issues:
+   - Verify the application is binding to port 10000
+   - Check logs for any port-related errors
+   - Ensure both the environment variable and start command specify PORT=10000

-1. Database Connection Issues:
+2. Database Connection Issues:
    - Check the MongoDB service is running in your Render dashboard
    - Verify the MongoDB connection URL is correctly constructed
    - Look for any authentication errors in the logs

-2. Port Binding Issues:
-   - Check the logs for any port-related errors
-   - Verify the PORT environment variable is being properly used
-   - Ensure no other service is using the same port

 3. Node.js Issues:
    - Verify NODE_VERSION is set to 16.20.0